vincehacks/Responsive-Apps/README.md

 quick review of core Responsive design principles, then examine backing technologies required to implement a responsive UI.

+I chose my responsive web app to be Pokemon Themed, here is a look at some basic
+functionality:

 ### Session Objectives
 - Understand content-focused mobile first web development